yu3peng/vcuMemGetInfo/README.md

 # vcuMemGetInfo

-1 Select NVIDIA GPU driver on https://www.nvidia.com/Download/index.aspx, then download it, assume to be 418.87.00.
+1) Select NVIDIA GPU driver on https://www.nvidia.com/Download/index.aspx, then download it, assume to be 418.87.00.

-2 Install GPU driver
+2) Install GPU driver in host

 ```shell
 chmod 755 NVIDIA-Linux-x86_64-418.87.00.run